ColbyRobinson/RUL-Prediction-Framework-with-Risk-Aware-Prediction-Intervals-via-Conformalized-Quantile-Regression/README.md

 ## Citation
 If you use this repository, please cite the manuscript (submitted to IJPHM):
 ```
-Colby Don Robinson. *Remaining Useful Life Estimation for Aircraft Engines with Risk-Aware Prediction Intervals via Conformalized Quantile Regression*.
+Colby Don Robinson.
+Remaining Useful Life Estimation for Aircraft Engines with Risk-Aware Prediction Intervals via Conformalized Quantile Regression.
 Manuscript submitted to the International Journal of Prognostics and Health Management (IJPHM), 2025.
 ```

 ---